ninahew/lyric_generator/README.md

 ## Lyric Generator
-Using Machine Learning to build a lyric generator.
+Using Machine Learning to build a lyric generator based on my personal listening history.